gamercade-io/gamercade_console/gamercade_fs/README.md

 Learn more about [Gamercade](https://gamercade.io).

 The main audio crate for Gamercade's File System: saving, loading, data serialization.

+Also provides the `bundler` interface which allows combining of game code (raw `.wasm` bytes), and game assets.

 ## License